TheovanKraay/databricks-lab/README.md

 	from pyspark.sql import SparkSession
 	spark = SparkSession.builder.getOrCreate()

+1. You should be able to export your completed notebook from above as a jupyter notebook (ipynb file):

 > tip: to display results, in Jupyter you may need df.limit(10).toPandas().head() instead of display(df).